Patrick-Duvall/mod_0_skills/classes/class1.md

 - Height - Int
 - Number of seats - Int
 - Occupied - Boolean
-- Occipied In - Hash with key each seat as string and value Occupied
+- Occupied In - Hash with key each seat as string and value Occupied
 - Clean -Boolean

 ###### Methods ######